-- Understand the relevance of industrial relations in your own life and broader society - Understand that different people have experienced 'work' in vastly different ways (e.g. through displacement, systemic racism, legal protections, etc.) - Critically engage with key debates and current issues in the field (e.g. COVID-19 and the world of work, labour's response to Black Lives Matter, Indigenous radical resistance, \$15 and Fairness, union relevance, right to strike, etc.) - Describe the three regimes of work law - Differentiate between perspectives that shape the law of work - Understand how early labour struggles shaped current work law subsystem - Trace the unionization process, from organizing campaign through certification - Understand the parties and processes involved in collective bargaining - Differentiate between approaches to dispute resolution
+- Understand the relevance of industrial relations in your own life and broader society - Understand that different people have experienced 'work' in vastly different ways (e.g. through displacement, systemic racism, legal protections, etc.) - Critically engage with key debates and current issues in the field (e.g. COVID-19 and the world of work, labour's response to Black Lives Matter, Indigenous radical resistance, \$15 and Fairness, union relevance, right to strike, etc.) - Describe the three regimes of work law - Differentiate between perspectives that shape the law of work - Understand how early labour struggles shaped current work law subsystem - Trace the unionization process, from organizing campaign through certification - Understand the parties and processes involved in collective bargaining - Differentiate between approaches to dispute resolution - Demonstrate an appreciation for the synergies between IR and HR subfields

-&lt;sup>1 This class is asynchronous - students work through the materials in a self-paced way.
+1 This class is asynchronous - students work through the materials in a self-paced way.
 There are no recorded lectures.
 Rather, detailed powerpoint presentations with notes to guide you on important questions to consider and how to prepare for exams, as well as very active group discussion forums to keep you engaged regularly with your peers.